argotronic/argus_data_api/README.md

 This is the public data API for the fan control and system monitoring tool [Argus Monitor](https://www.argusmonitor.com).
 Its inteded purpose is to provide easy read access to all sensor information of a running instance of Argus Monitor.

-## WIP disclaimer
+The data API in version 1.0 is now in a state in which it providedes access to all internal sensor information.
+It might be extended in the future, but without breaking code that relies on it in its current form.

-The current state of this repository is considered a 'work in progress', as the Argus Monitor Data API is not officially released.
 Feedback and suggestions for improvements are welcome.